darkbloom-dance/homepage/README.md

 ## 2024
 ✨ = Solo act debut

-- December 21st - How To Get On The Naughty List at Hot Hill Tavern in Thomaston, ME
+- ✨December 21st - How To Get On The Naughty List at Hot Hill Tavern in Thomaston, ME
     - Solid show, Hot Hill is lovely.
 - November 30th - Thanksgiving Spread at Hot Hill Tavern in Thomaston, ME
     - Sold out, and we had a guest performer 🥰